Dylan2432/S24_Team3_EV_Motorcycle_Chassis_Dynamometer/README.md

 ## Capabilities

 This dynamometer is designed to test and measure the performance metrics of an electric motorcycle.
+It shall have the following capabilities:
+1. Fully remote-operable from PC
+2. Plot bike speed and torque in real time on PC
+3. Data logging for later analysis
+4. Support bike speeds of 0-75km/hr
+5. Support incline testing for 0-8% road grade
+6. Adjust bike speed in 1km/hr increments
+8. Able to be disassembled for transport
+9. Emergency stop capable

 ## Salient Outcomes